cwendorf/EASI/docs/Functions/describeBoxes.md

 ### Description

-Provides a five number summary (median and quartile information) for a data set.
+Provides a five number summary  for a data set.

 ### Usage